wingkwong/leetcode-the-hard-way/solutions/1300-1399/1347-minimum-number-of-steps-to-make-two-strings-anagram-medium.md

         int ans = 0;
         unordered_map<int, int> m;
         // Count the frequency of characters of each string.
-        // Loop over all characters if the frequency of a character in t is less than the frequency of the same character in s
+        // Loop over all characters if the frequency of a character in t is less than that in s
         // then add the difference between the frequencies to the answer. for (auto x : s) m[x - 'a']++;
         for (auto x : t) m[x - 'a']--;